 Focus on cultivating a culture of freedom within the workplace.
 This can be done in multiple ways, from when and where they get to work.
 Give your employees the freedom to choose their start and finish times for workdays so that they can benefit from a more flexible schedule in line with their lifestyles or habits.
 Even if you operate on shift-based hours (or any other type), it's possible to make use of this strategy by giving staff members the option to choose which shift they'd want to work.

-As increasing work-life balance is a crucial part of success, employers should cultivate an environment that supports trust and flexibility in workplace conditions while acknowledging that some jobs allow for more flexibility than others.
+As the increasing work-life balance is a crucial part of success, employers should cultivate an environment that supports trust and flexibility in workplace conditions while acknowledging that some jobs allow for more flexibility than others.
 Companies should establish a culture that encourages employees to set hybrid work norms & support senior staff members in forming a flexible tone.
 Employers may need to change the recruiting strategies to recruit more remote candidates or offer the flexibility to work from home.

 Avoid Overworking your Staff